This page provides information about sexting, such as when sending or posting an image becomes illegal.

 It is against the law to take, keep or share sexual images by phone, email or online if:

-• the image shows child pornography unless you are under 18 and an exception applies (see below);
+• the image shows child abuse material (child pornography) unless you are under 18 and an exception applies (see below);

 • you are 18 or over and you are “grooming” (encouraging) someone who is under 16 to engage in an illegal sex act with you; or

-Child pornography includes any photo, video, film, publication or computer game that shows a person who is under 18 or who looks under 18 performing a sexual act or posing in an indecent sexual way.
+Child abuse material includes any photo, video, film, publication or computer game that shows a person who is under 18 or who looks under 18 performing a sexual act or posing in an indecent sexual way.

 What is ‘indecent’ depends on what most people would find indecent, so that could even include posing in underwear, for example.